teotsi/navDemo/README.md

 # Getting Started

-Add your maps under the `maps` directory. `<map-name>.osm` has to exist for Graphhopper to work.
+Add your maps under the `resources/maps` directory. `<map-name>.osm` has to exist for Graphhopper to work.
 The `.geojson` version of the file is only used for the testing frontend.
 You also need to set said file name to be the one that's used under `application.properties`, for example:
 ```
 spring.mvc.view.prefix= /WEB-INF/jsp/
 spring.mvc.view.suffix= .jsp